jerrygoodboi/jerrygoodboi/README.md

-- 👋 Hi, I’m @jerrygoodboi
+- 👋 Hi, I’m @Jerry Ron Sunny
-- 👀 I’m interested in nothing
+- 👀 I’m interested in Linux
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning Linux
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ===> Don't reach me :)
+- 📫 How to reach me ===> https://www.reddit.com/user/JerryRider https://www.facebook.com/jerry.ronsunny.3/
+-

 <!---
 jerrygoodboi/jerrygoodboi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.